SomethingNewUK/party-constitution/party-constitution.md

 7.1 The Party Leader shall give political and administrative direction to the Party.

 7.2 The Party Leader shall be elected at each Biennial Meeting by transferable ballot unless the position is uncontested.
-All Party members are entitled to stand for and vote in the election of Party Leader.
+All UK resident Party members are entitled to stand for and vote in the election of Party Leader.
 Nominations shall be invited from the membership at least one month in advance of the vote.

 7.3 In the event of a vacancy to the post of Party Leader, the  Executive Board will appoint a Party Leader for a maximum period of 6 months or until an election to the post of Party Leader can be held if that date is earlier.